For many households, the cost of living crisis has really begun to bite – with energy prices soaring and the cost of food steadily rising.

 Improved ‘wraparound’ support

-Last year, we also launched a weekly Family Hub for low-income families with a focus on recent arrivals to Newham, including refugees and asylum seekers.
+In 2020, we launched a weekly Family Hub for low-income families with a focus on recent arrivals to Newham, including refugees and asylum seekers.
 Each Thursday, at a four-hour drop-in session, we offer information and support on areas such as money management.
 Just as importantly, it’s a safe space to make friends, explore talents and enjoy activities together, such as cooking.

 We’ve also been working to connect up our services even better.
 For example, for several years our debt advice centre has offered appointments to our food bank guests and last year the team provided 278 hours of one-to-one support.
 Now, we’re integrating things even more closely, says Angie Allgood, Director of Partnerships.
 “We can now offer guests an initial face-to-face assessment during their visit to the food bank, and book them in for a full appointment before they leave.
 Our aim is to see people as quickly as possible before their situation gets worse.”

-We’re also pleased to have been selected to join the London-wide ‘Advice in Community Settings Grant Programme’.
-This has been set up to help charities like our work together and give people access to a wider range of free, specialist advice that helps them escape or prevent financial hardship.
+We’re pleased to have been selected to join a number of useful networks too.
+These include the London-wide ‘Advice in Community Settings Grant Programme’, which has been set up to help charities like our work together and give people access to a wider range of free, specialist advice that helps them escape or prevent financial hardship.

 Targeting the best funding opportunities

-We’re also fighting the cost of living crisis by applying for other relevant grants.
+We’re also fighting the cost of living crisis by applying for relevant grant funding opportunities.

 One recent win was a grant of £10,000 from The National Lottery Community Fund’s Awards for All towards the running costs of our debt advice service.
 Our Fundraising Director Jess Craig says, “We’re relieved and thrilled that Awards for All is helping us protect the jobs of our food bank staff, helping our neighbours in need who are struggling to pay their bills and feed their families.”